Lien Collaborative for Palliative Care Training in Timor-Leste

 The feasibility study did not take place this year due to the COVID-19 situation.
 In December 2019, Dr. Flavio Brandao, Dr. Mendes Pinto, and Dr. Ana Magno from Hospital Nacional Guido Valadares visited Singapore to learn how their hospitals could be developed in areas including palliative care.
 Dr. Goh connected them to Singapore General Hospital and the National Cancer Centre Singapore, who agreed to help them with setting up radiation therapy in HNGV.

-Currently, Timor-Leste is not a member of the International Atomic Energy Agency (IAEA).
-The team had, through Dr Goh, advised Timor Leste to apply for IAEA membership as an essential first step.
-This will be the most useful international organisation to help them develop cancer treatment, in particular, radiation treatment.
-IAEA has the expertise and funding and other resources needed to help set up radiotherapy.
-IAEA uses expertise from countries like Singapore to help countries in Asia develop radiotherapy capabilities.
+Although Timor-Leste is not an IAEA member, the team advised them to apply for membership as an essential first step.
+IAEA is the most useful international organization to help them develop cancer treatment, particularly radiation treatment, as it has the expertise, funding, and other resources needed to help set up radiotherapy.
+The IAEA uses expertise from countries like Singapore to help countries in Asia develop radiotherapy capabilities.

 One histopathologist and one technician from Timor-Leste were scheduled to receive training at SGH in January 2020 through funding from Timor-Leste’s Ministry of Health.
 However, the plan was postponed due to the pandemic.